openharmony/arkcompiler_runtime_core/static_core/tests/tests-u-runner/readme.md

 ```

 ## Custom suite
-If you want to run arbitrary set of ETS tests with URunner you can use a custom suite like (minimal configuration):
+If you want to run arbitrary set of STS tests with URunner you can use a custom suite like (minimal configuration):

 `$PROJECT/tests/tests-u-runner/runner.sh $PROJECT --ets-custom --build-dir $BUILD --custom-suite SUITE_NAME --custom-test-root TEST_ROOT --custom-list-root LIST_ROOT`